smbowler/catstagram/CSS/README.md

 In order to do this, we're going to put everything inside of a  ```<div></div>``` and then we're going to add some style rules to that ```<div>```

-    a) Below the  closing </nav> at the top of the index.html file, add an opening <div>
+    a) Below the  <h5> Subtitle at the top of the index.html file, add an opening <div>
     b) After the the caption of your LAST photo, add the closing tag </div>
-    c) Highlight everything inside the opening and closing <div> </div> tags, and press indent, so that it is clear to see that the <div> is the parent tag of all of this content.
+    c) Highlight everything inside these new opening and closing <div> </div> tags, and press indent, so that it is clear to see that the <div> is the parent tag of all of this content.
     d) Next, add a class to the opening tag of the <div> called "pic-container"
     e) Add a rule in the <style></style> tag in the <head> that looks like this: